replicatedhq/replicated-docs/docs/intro-replicated.md

 ## Interfaces

-This section describes the GUI, CLI, and API that vendors use to interact with the Replicated platform.
+This section describes the GUI, CLI, and API that software vendors use to interact with the vendor platform.

 ### Vendor Portal